 Most blogs now have advertisements of some sort, and blog readers have generally come to accept this as a standard practice.
 However, the ads can either have virtually no impact on the usability of your blog, or they can be extremely annoying for visitors who are simply trying to read your content.

-Please feel free to share some of your thoughts on the subject as well.
+What Are Your Thoughts?
+Please feel free to share your own opinions the subject in the comments below.